surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 **Control points**

 In addition, you will also often find a **control point** in the middle of a segment.
-This one can be dragged vertically (and also sometimes horizontally) to alter its curvature or other properties depending on the line type.
+This one can be dragged vertically (and also sometimes horizontally) to alter the segment's curvature or other properties depending on the line type.
 To reset a control point to its default position, simply double-click on it.

 <br/>